Appdynamics/prometheus-extension/README.md

 This extension connects to a Prometheus endpoint and runs the specified queries.
 Responses are then parsed and then passed to [AppDynamics](https://www.appdynamics.com) as analytics events.
-[AWS AMP](https://us-west-2.console.aws.amazon.com/prometheus/home) (Amazon Managed Service for Prometheus) is supported using the [AWS Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) signing process.
+[Amazon Managed Service for Prometheus (AMP)](https://us-west-2.console.aws.amazon.com/prometheus/home)  is supported using the [AWS Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) signing process.